 PRESCRIBED FIRE TREATMENTS

 - Prescribed burning is the deliberate and careful application of fire on a landscape.
-Fire managers cannot perform any kind of prescribed burn without first attending to national interagency policy for prescribe fire, NEPA, and other environmental compliance requirements.
-Each treatment requires specific burn plans with measureable burn objectives that clearly define operational procedures for implementation, monitoring, escapes and contingency resources.
+Fire managers cannot perform any kind of prescribed burn without first attending to national interagency policy for prescribed fire, NEPA, and other environmental compliance requirements.
+Each treatment requires specific burn plans with measurable burn objectives that clearly define operational procedures for implementation, monitoring, escapes and contingency resources.

-- Prescribed burning is a tool fire/land manager’s may use as a singular event, or in combination with other mechanical treatments to reduce fuel buildup.
-In fire-adapted systems, fire should be present on a recurring cycle that is consistent with the natural fire regimes to sustain ecosystem functionality.
+- Prescribed burning is a tool fire/land managers may use as a singular event, or in combination with other mechanical treatments to reduce fuel buildup.
+In fire-adapted systems, the fire should be present on a recurring cycle that is consistent with the natural fire regimes to sustain ecosystem functionality.

 - Mechanical treatments are most often used in areas where fire has been excluded for long periods of time, or around communities where prescribed fire or smoke management may have unintended consequences.
 A mechanical treatment can include thinning, regeneration cuts, pruning, mastication, chipping.
 Products from these activities often produce biomass.